{{ 'ml-label-loading-course' | message }}

 Coincidental Lines

 Coincidental lines are any lines that have the same slope and -intercept.
 Coincidental lines intersect at every point because they lie on top of one another.
-For example, the lines and are coincidental.
+The name coincidental lines comes from the word coincide, which means to exist together or occur at the same time.
+For example, the lines and coincide and are, therefore, coincidental.

 Coincidental lines